Resource Timing API

 This document provides an overview of the

 Resource Timing interfaces.
-For more details about the interfaces including examples see each interface's reference page, Using Resource Timing, and the references in the See also section.
+For more details about the interfaces including examples see each interface's reference page, Using the Resource Timing API, and the references in the See also section.
 For a graphical representation of the resource timing processing model see the resource timing phases figure.

 Several of the